ReproNim/module-dataprocessing/_episodes/06-testing.md

 ### Element 2: Testing Python code with Pytest

-A very good introduction to all Python test frameworks you can find [in Brian Okken introduction](http://pythontesting.net/start-here/).
+You can find a very good introduction to all Python test frameworks you can find [in Brian Okken introduction](http://pythontesting.net/start-here/).

 If you don't have any specific reason to use other library we recommend using